-- 4. Victim type identification (VT).
-Additional 10 points are rewarded if the reported type of the victim and Hazard Map is correct. - a.
-Victims: 10 points - b.
-Hazard maps: 20 points - 5.
-Victim misidentification (VMI).
+- 5. Victim misidentification (VMI).
 If a robot identifies the location of the victim to be greater than half the tile size away from the true position, it will be considered a misidentification and will cause 5 points deduction.
 However, the total points will never go below zero points. - 6.
 Successful Checkpoint Negotiation (CN).
 A robot is awarded 10 points for each visited checkpoint.
-Refer to 4.4.5 for definition of visited tile. - 7.
-Lack of progress (LoP).
+Refer to 4.4.5 for definition of visited tile.

+- 7. Lack of progress (LoP).
 Each LoP will cause 5 points deduction.
 However, the total points will never go below zero points. - 8.
 Area multipliers (AM).
 The scores for VI, VT, and CN obtained in each of the three areas will be multiplied by a unique multiplier.
 The multipliers are 1, 1.25, and 1.5 for areas 1, 2, and 3 respectively. - 9.
 Successful Exit Bonus (EB).
-A robot will be awarded 10% of total score as an exit bonus if at least one victim has been identified, the robot returns to the starting tile, and sends an "exit" command to the game manager to finish the game. - 10.
+A robot will be awarded 10% of total score as an exit bonus if at least one victim has been identified, the robot returns to the starting tile, and sends an 'exit' command to the game manager to finish the game. - 10.
 Mapping bonus (MB).
 When the game ends, the robot may submit a matrix with the map of the maze encoded in a particular format.
 The aim of the map is to encode the geometry of the environment, key elements such as holes, and victim locations.
 The mapping bonus is a multiplier between 1 and 2. - a.
 Each quarter tile and its surrounding edges and vertices will be represented by a cell (value). - b.
 Walls are marked by '1'; holes as '2'; swamps as '3'; checkpoints as '4'; starting tile as '5'; connection tiles from 1 to 2 as '6', 1 to 3 as '7', 2 to 3 as '8'; victims as the corresponding victim code, and any other tiles/edges/vertices should be zero. - c.
 For curved walls in area 3, the vertex should be represented by a '0' - d.
 The presence of a victim should be marked on the cell that represents the corresponding wall.
 If more than one victim is on a wall, the entry should be concatenated. - e.
 Maps can be stored in any rotation as long as it is a multiple of 90° - f.
-The correctness of a submitted map matrix will be checked against the matrix representing the real map (real map matrix). ...
-The starting tile will be used to align the two maps matrices. ...
-For every non-zero entry on both the real and submitted map matrices, the two values are compared. ...
+The correctness of a submitted map matrix will be checked against the matrix representing the real map (real map matrix). - i.
+The starting tile will be used to align the two maps' matrices. - ii.
+For every non-zero entry on both the real and submitted map matrices, the two values are compared. - iii.
 If the two values match, the correct count is incremented.
-Otherwise, incorrect count is incremented. ...
-The correctness is given by the ratio of the correct count over the sum of the correct count and incorrect count. ...
+Otherwise, incorrect count is incremented. - iv.
+The correctness is given by the ratio of the correct count over the sum of the correct count and incorrect count. - v.
 The correctness will be calculated for each possible orientation of the submitted map matrix aligned to the real map matrix.
 The maximum value will be used. - g.
 The mapping bonus multiplier will be the correctness + 1 - h.
 Ambiguous edge cases will be noted in the official documentation.
-For new edge cases that were are not defined, please contact the TC and/or the platform development team. - i.
+For new edge cases that were are not defined, please contact the International RoboCupJunior Rescue Committee and/or the platform development team. - i.
 Method of submitting a map matrix is described in the documentation and in example codes located in the platform releases.